JavlonAbdumannopovv/react-interview-questions/README.md

 220. ### What is the purpose of registerServiceWorker in React?

      React creates a service worker for you without any configuration by default.
-The service worker is a web API that helps you cache your assets and other files so that when the user is offline or on a slow network, he/she can still see results on the screen, as such, it helps you build a better user experience, that's what you should know about service worker for now.
+The service worker is a web API that helps you cache your assets and other files so that when the user is offline or on slow network, he/she can still see results on the screen, as such, it helps you build a better user experience, that's what you should know about service worker's for now.
 It's all about adding offline capabilities to your site.

      ```jsx
         import React from 'react';